UmangPathrabe/food-recommendation/README.md

 ## License
-This project is licensed under the GNU General Public License - see the `LICENSE.md` file for details
+This project is licensed under the GNU General Public License - see the `LICENSE` file for details